DavideCosta95/ChartGram/README.md

 ChartGram is a Telegram bot implementation, which collects data from the groups it's added as administrator and generates charts and graphs for these groups' administrators.
 It also offers an authentication-based API to serve this data to external systems.
 ChartGram consists in:
+- #### Telegram bot
-- a Telegram bot, used to collect data, to generate rendered images of charts and graphs and to obtain authorization tokens to view analytics on the webapp.
+  - Collects data, to generate rendered images of charts and graphs and to obtain authorization tokens to view analytics on the webapp.
+- #### Webapp
-- a webapp, which offers various charts and graphs about a given group, retrieving data from the API.
+  - Offers various charts and graphs about a given group, retrieving data from the API.
+- #### REST API
-- a REST API, which serves authenticated requests over HTTP, using serialized JSONs.
+  - Serves authenticated requests over HTTP, using JSON-serialized objects arrays.

 More details, about the implemented use-cases, available in the [user guide](/assets/docs/user_guide.md).
 To test the application with the pre-loaded example data, follow the [test mode](/assets/docs/user_guide.md#test-mode) section of the guide.